OxalisCommunity/oxalis/README.md

 The Oxalis system is an enhancement of the PEPPOL Sample Implementation and can be used used as a complete standalone PEPPOL solution or as an API component from your own code.

-Out of the box it persists raw transfer statistics to a database and inbound messages to a filesystem.
+Out of the box it persists inbound messages to the filesystem.
 Persistence have been modularized so you can provide your own implementation if you need to send inbound messages to a message queue, a workflow engine, a document archive or others.

-It comes with a basic command line tool for sending messages (```oxalis-standalone```), which should NOT be used for production purposes.
+It comes with a basic command line tool for sending messages (```oxalis-standalone```), which has been improved and is now capable of sending multiple files.

-Outbound raw statistics are persisted to the database.

 Binary distributions are available at [Difi](http://vefa.difi.no/oxalis/).

 As of version 4.x Oxalis no longer has any dependency on SQL databases.
-The pluggable persistence has been removed and replaced with a new plugin architecture.
+T

 ## Newest version is Oxalis 4.x